scipy/scipy/doc/source/reference/sparse.migration_to_sparray.rst

 These functions return sparray or spmatrix dependent on their input.
 Use of these should be examined and inputs adjusted to ensure return values are sparrays.
 And in turn the outputs should be treated as sparrays.
+To return sparrays, at least one input must be an sparray.
+If you use list-of-lists or numpy arrays as input you should convert one of them to a sparse array to get sparse arrays out.

 ::